-Taking into account the abovementioned criteria, the CNMC calculates a percentage that is applied to each undertaking's overall turnover to determine the fine.
-In cases in which the undertaking benefits from a reduction in application of the leniency programme, the reduction is applied to the final figure determined by application of these criteria.
+If the undertaking benefits from a reduction following the application of the leniency programme, the reduction is applied to the final figure determined by application of these criteria.

-The application of this methodology has not led to a reduction in the level of the fines imposed by the CNMC.
+The use of this methodology has not led to a reduction in the level of the fines imposed by the CNMC.
 Moreover, it has given rise to a great degree of legal uncertainty because undertakings cannot foresee the amount of the fine that they could be facing.
-To address this concern, the CNMC has recently announced its intention to publish new guidelines for the calculation of fines.
+To address this concern, the CNMC intends to publish new guidelines for the calculation of fines.